0xScans/audits/CryptoCart V2 Smart Contract Audit.md

 - **Result**: Pass

 ## Final Remarks
-The CryptoCart V2 (CCv2) Smart Contract displays strong potential in its security design, with areas for improvement in centralization and authorization schemes.
-It is recommended to address these areas to enhance the contract's security and operational fairness.
+Post-renouncement, the CryptoCart V2 (CCv2) Smart Contract maintains a strong security posture.
+The concerns around centralization and authorization are no longer applicable.
+However, the low risk of front-running and other unchanged aspects of the contract's security should still be considered.
+The renouncement of ownership indicates a commitment to decentralization and immutable functionality.